 Reproductive health is something I personally don’t take for granted.
-After having ovarian cysts and endometriosis, I started paying close attention to any irregularities in my period, also as advised by my OB-GYN.
+After having ovarian cysts and endometriosis, I started paying close attention to any irregularities in my period—also as advised by my OB-GYN.
 This is also why I often tell friends to get checked whenever they talk about months-long irregular periods.

 A normal cycle happens every month, around 21 to 35 days apart, and periods usually last for two to seven days.
-Each woman has different durations for their red days, but you should find it weird when you start bleeding for more than a week and/or experiencing your next cycle after six months to a year.
+Every woman has different durations for their red days, but you should find it weird when you start bleeding for more than a week and/or experiencing your next cycle after six months to a year.

-Irregular menstruation can be caused by various factors like pregnancy, poor sleeping schedules, a change in diet, and chronic stress.
+Irregular periods can be caused by various factors like pregnancy, poor sleeping schedules, a change in diet, and chronic stress.
 However, you shouldn’t ignore it once it happens way too often.
 As much as it’s a relief to skip your period for months (trust me, I know), it’s concerning because you might have the following conditions already:

 PCOS

 Polycystic ovary syndrome (PCOS) is a hormonal disorder that’s common among females as young as 15 years old.
-Mayo Clinic explained, “Women with this common endocrine system disorder may have irregular periods as well as enlarged ovaries that contain small collections of fluid—called follicles—located in each ovary as seen during an ultrasound exam.”
-Additionally, a telling sign you may have this condition is you have fewer periods in a year, periods come 21 days or more, or you stop having periods altogether.
+Mayo Clinic explains, “Women with this common endocrine system disorder may have irregular periods as well as enlarged ovaries that contain small collections of fluid—called follicles—located in each ovary as seen during an ultrasound exam.”
+Additionally, a telling sign you may have this condition is you have fewer periods in a year, periods coming 21 days or more, or you stop having periods altogether.

 Thyroid disease